What is a Capacitive Sensor?

 Ⅱ Working Principle

-1 Parallel plate capacitors
+1 Parallel Plate Capacitors

-It is known from physics that the capacitor formed by two parallel metal plates, if the edge effect is not considered, the capacitance is C=εs/d
+It is known from physics that the capacitor formed by two parallel metal plates, if the edge effect is not considered, the capacitance is C=εS/d

-s--the relative effective area of the two polar plates;
+S = the relative effective area of the two polar plates;

-d--the distance between two plates
+d = the distance between two plates

 It can be seen from the above formula that there are three methods for changing the capacitance C. One is to change the dielectric constant ε of the medium; the second is to change the effective area of the capacitor; the third is to change the distance between the two plates.
 The output of the obtained electrical parameter is the increment ΔC of the capacitance value, which becomes a capacitive sensor.

-2 Cylindrical capacitors
+2 Cylindrical Capacitors

 Capacitive sensors are also often referred to as capacitive level gauges.
 The capacitance detection element of a capacitive level gauge works according to the principle of a cylindrical capacitor.
-The capacitor consists of two insulated coaxial cylindrical polar plates with internal electrodes and external electrode composition, when an electrolyte with a dielectric constant of ε is filled between the two cylinders, the capacitance between the two cylinders is
+The capacitor consists of two insulated coaxial cylindrical polar plates with internal electrodes and external electrode composition.
+When an electrolyte with a dielectric constant of ε is filled between the two cylinders, the capacitance between the two cylinders is:

-Where L is the length of the part where the two cylinders overlap; D is the diameter of the outer cylinder electrode; d is the diameter of the inner cylinder electrode; e is the dielectric constant of the intermediate medium.
-In the actual measurement, D, d, and e are basically unchanged, so the level of the liquid can be known by measuring C, which is also one of the reasons that the capacitive sensor has the characteristics of convenient use, simple structure, high sensitivity, and low price.
+Where L is the length of the part where the two cylinders overlap; D is the diameter of the outer cylinder electrode; d is the diameter of the inner cylinder electrode; ε is the dielectric constant of the intermediate medium.
+In actual measurement, D, d, and ε are basically unchanged, so the level of the liquid can be known by measuring C, which is also one of the reasons that the capacitive sensor has the characteristics of convenient use, simple structure, high sensitivity, and low price.

 Capacitive sensors use various types of capacitors as sensing elements.
 Due to the measured changes, the capacitance of the capacitor will change.
 Through the measurement circuit, the change in capacitance can be converted into an electrical signal output.
-By measuring the size of the electrical signal, the measured size can be determined.
+By measuring the size of the electrical signal, the measured parameter can be determined.
 This is the basic working principle of capacitive sensors.

 Ⅲ Classification